 What is a caprese salad?

-How do you make a chicken caprese pasta salad?
+How to make a chicken caprese pasta salad

 The salad is a lot nicer straight from the fridge, and it keeps well in an air-tight container.
 However, if the dressing has been already mixed with the salad, it's better to consume it sooner rather than later.
 If you want to take it on a picnic or as a packed lunch, it's better to keep the dressing in a separate container until it's needed.

-I have cooked the chicken on the grill, but leftover chicken is also a good option.
+I have cooked the chicken on the grill, but leftover chicken from a good chicken roast is also a good option.
 Fresh basil has a lot more aroma, but if you happen to have only the dry basil that can also be used.

 Tomatoes can be of any kind or shape, cherry tomatoes, plum tomatoes, or the regular-size tomatoes cut into cubes.
 And that's pretty much it, a fantastic salad to feed a hungry crowd.